Mismatch of Tap and Implant for Immediate Placement

 The final crown is delivered 7 months postop.
 It appears that the implant is placed a little too buccally (Fig.7 B), in association with buccal gingival recession (Fig.8 (arrowheads), compare to Fig.1).

 The implant crown (C) functions normally 6 months post cementation without further gingival recession (Fig.9) or bone resorption (Fig.10).
-Dense bone appears to have grown into the implant threads nearly 14 months post cementaton (Fig.11 <).
+Dense bone appears to have grown into the implant threads nearly 14 months post cementation (Fig.11 <).
 The bone remains covering the plateau of the implant (arrowheads) 22 months post cementation (Fig.12).
+The bone remains stable 2.5 years post cementation (Fig.13).
+CBCT taken 3 years 8 months post cementation shows that the implant is placed buccal (Fig.14 B).
+If the tooth #18 needs the same sized implant, it should be placed more lingual with guide (Fig.15).
+A 5 mm one with guide would be safer (Fig.16).

 Professionals, Lower Molar Immediate Implant